gkibria121/daynightprint-documentations/docs/product-management/create-vendor-product.md

 To show a product on the customer-facing form, you must create a **Vendor Product**.
 Here's how:

-## Step 1: Go to the Vendor Products Menu
+## Step 1: Go to the Vendor Products

-Navigate to the **Vendor Products** menu option, then click on **Add New Vendor Product**.
+Navigate to the **Vendor Products** menu item, then click on **Add New Vendor Product**.
 This will open the vendor product creation form.

 ## Step 2: Fill Out Basic Information